- BFF Home

 - RSS Feed

 The Hope of the Resurrection is part of The Bible Teacher's Commentary which exposits 1 Corinthians 15:12-58 with many colorful charts in such a way that one can understand, defend, explain and even proclaim the resurrection of Jesus Christ.
 Bible Study questions are included.

 Recently, a sister wanted to know more about spiritual investing.
 She claimed she was making loads of money and acknowledged God had gifted her in this way.
 Most of us hearing this wish they had such a gif, but she had a legitimate concern.
 She knew she had to use it rightly and was looking for a right way to invest it.
 Why was she interested in making spiritual investments?

 Some things are hard to understand.
-If you do not have an eternal perspective, then many things such as the person above or other things mentioned in the Bible are beyond comprehension.
+Without an eternal perspective, many things such as the person above or other actions mentioned in the Bible are beyond comprehension.
+Without a firm confidence in life after death, many things do seem ridiculous.
+Why tithe?
+Why give to the poor?
+Why not cheat?
+Hebrews 11 lists a number of men and women who lived for the future.

 Without a firm confidence in life after death, many things we do will seem ridiculous.
 Why tithe?
 Why give to the poor?
 Why not cheat?
 Hebrews 11 lists a number of men and women who lived for the future.
 They were so sure of the importance of what happened after life on earth, that it greatly shaped what they did no earth.
 These are the men of faith.